Supercharge Your SPA: A Technical SEO Guide to Server-Side Rendering Optimization

 Effective caching can significantly reduce server load and improve response times.
 Implement robust caching mechanisms on both the server and client sides.

 - Client-side caching: Leverage browser caching to store static assets like JavaScript, CSS, and images.
 An online banking application can cache its logo and style sheets, improving load times for returning users.
+This also includes caching API responses in the browser for faster subsequent requests.

 - CDN (Content Delivery Network): Use a CDN to distribute content geographically closer to users, reducing latency.
 A global e-commerce business can utilize a CDN to ensure faster loading times for customers in different regions.